foodbodidev/foodbodi-server/README.md

 #### Create, Update, Delete foods
 - To create : POST /api/food
+- To create many foods for an restaurant at once : POST /api/food/import
 - To update : PUT /api/food/{id}
 - To get : GET /api/food/{id}
 - To delete : DELETE /api/food/{id}